MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 1. On the **VI1 \| Quality insights \| Workbook 1** page, select the **Virtual Machine** tab and review the content of **Azure Compute**, **Compute List**, **Compute Extensions**, **Compute + OS Disk**, and **Compute + Data Disks** tabs.

-   > **Note**: Each of these tabs should include actual data collected from the Azure virtual machines that are part of the Virtual Instance for SAP solutions.
+   > **Note**: Each of these tabs should include actual data collected from the Azure Virtual Machines that are part of the Virtual Instance for SAP solutions.

 1. On the **VI1 \| Quality insights \| Workbook 1** page, select the **Configuration Checks** tab and review the content of the **Accelerated Networking**, **Public IP**, **Backup**, and **Load Balancer** tabs.
 This content provides a quick overview of the performance and security related settings of compute and network components of the Virtual Instance for SAP solutions.
 The **Load Balancer** tab includes **Load Balancer Monitor** information that displays key load balancer metrics.